 This is a pelvic pain syndrome in men who have no history of urine infection and in whom all investigations are normal.
 Antibiotics do not help.
-Alpha-blockers may be prescribed.
+There is some evidence to suggest that prostatodynia is related to a voiding dysfunction and alpha-blockers may be prescribed.
 Another group of medications called 'tricyclics' may also help.
-Additionally, you may be advised to seek counselling (for stress), or try acupuncture, warm baths, lifestyle changes, weight loss, increased fitness and dietary modifications (e.g. decreased alcohol, coffee and spicy foods).
-Passing urine at regular intervals and having regular sexual activity may also be helpful.
-Some urologists believe prostatic massage may offer some relief.
+Additionally, you may be advised to seek counselling (for stress), or try acupuncture, warm baths, lifestyle changes, weight loss, increased fitness and dietary modifications (e.g. decreased alcohol and coffee).
+Some urologists also believe prostatic massage is helpful.